How to use I2C in Arduino: Communication between two Arduino Boards

 I2C Programming in Arduino

-This tutorial has two programs one for master Arduino and other for slave Arduino.
+This tutorial has two programs, one for the master Arduino and the other for the slave Arduino.
 Complete programs for both the sides are given at the end of this project with a demonstration Video.

 Master Arduino Programming Explanation

-1. First of all we need to include the Wire library for using I2C communication functions and LCD library for using LCD functions.
-Also define LCD pins for 16x2 LCD.
-Learn more about interfacing LCD with Arduino here.
+1. First of all we need to include the Wire library for using I2C communication functions and the LCD library for using LCD functions.
+Also, define LCD pins for a 16x2 LCD.
+Learn more about interfacing an LCD with Arduino here.

 #include<Wire.h>